Last updated: Dec. 18, 2020

 UW Human Resources has provided additional information for parents and caregivers on its website.

-The University is working with state and federal officials to clarify any potential impacts or accommodations available in Autumn 2020 for financial aid, OPT or CPT.
+The University is working with state and federal officials to clarify any potential impacts or accommodations available for financial aid, OPT or CPT.

 Student Financial Aid has created FAQs to support students with information related to financial aid, as well as benefits for veterans.
 Students should direct their questions to firstname.lastname@example.org for general financial aid questions and email@example.com for Veterans Education Benefits.

-For incoming international students: please refer to the graduate admissions FAQ or the undergraduate admissions FAQ for information about I-20 processing and other questions related to joining the UW in autumn.
+For incoming international students: please refer to the graduate admissions FAQ or the undergraduate admissions FAQ for information about I-20 processing and other questions related to joining the UW..

-How will this situation affect my internship or job offer?
-(9/11/20)
+How will this situation affect my career or internship prospects?
+(12/18/20)

 I'm facing financial hardship due to extra expenses or lost income as a result of the COVID-19 pandemic.
 Are there available resources?
 (9/22/20)